 - Step 1.
 Scan the Clear One Prefix or Clear One Suffix symbol. - Step 2.
-Determine the 2 digit Hex value from the Symbology Chart (included in the Symbology Charts, beginning on page A-1) for the symbology from which you want to clear the prefix or suffix. - Step 3.
-Scan the 2 digit hex value from the Programming Chart inside the back cover of this manual or scan 9, 9 for all symbologies.
+Determine the 2 digit Hex value from the Symbology Charts for the symbology from which you want to clear the prefix or suffix. - Step 3.
+Scan the 2 digit hex value from the Programming Chart or scan 9, 9 for all symbologies.